Remote surgery: Surgical systems

-Surgical robot systems have been developed from the first functional telesurgery system-ZEUS-to the da Vinci Surgical System, which is currently the only commercially available surgical robotic system.
+Surgical robot systems have been developed from the first functional telesurgery system - ZEUS - to the da Vinci Surgical System, which is currently the only commercially available surgical robotic system.
 In Israel a company was established by Professor Moshe Schoham, from the faculty of Mechanical Engineering at the Technion.
 Used mainly for "on-site" surgery, these robots assist the surgeon visually, with better precision and less invasiveness to patients.
 The Da Vinci Surgical System has also been combined to form a Dual Da Vinci system which allows two surgeons to work together on a patient at the same time.
 The system gives the surgeons the ability to control different arms, switch command of arms at any point, and communicate through headsets during the operation.

+While dedicated hardware was previously used, a team from the University of San Diego demonstrated new possibilities in 2026 by conducting experimental remote surgery using a general-purpose humanoid robot.

 Costs

 Marketed for $975,000, the ZEUS Robot Surgical System was less expensive than the da Vinci Surgical System, which cost $1 million.
 The cost of an operation through telesurgery is not precise but must pay for the surgical system, the surgeon, and contribute to paying for a year's worth of ATM technology which runs between $100,000-$200,000.

+Using a general-purpose humanoid robot instead of expensive, specialized hardware offers the potential to significantly reduce costs.